MuriithiKibata/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I noticed that I was getting a server error (500).
+Upon further investigation on the Chrome network I found that the error originated from the controller.
+  Thank God it only took me a second to track it dowm from there.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: For this one I was seriously lost.
+But anyways when I saw the error was, "Unexpected end of Json", I knew the problem was with the route.
+  Although I knew where the issue lay, it took me some time to realized I didn't need a custom route because likes were being incremented frontend and not backend.
+But thank God I still figured out the problem.
+  Toys wasn't being rendered as Json.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I didn't need to thank God.
+I straight up noticed that destroy wasn't in resource's routes, just add it and tested.